Thermal axions with multi-eV masses are possible in low-reheating scenarios: Thermal axions

 In principle the region with $f_a < 4.0 \times 10^{8}$~GeV corresponding to $m_a > 15$~meV would be excluded from the observation of SN 1987A neutrinos~\cite{Raffelt:2006cw,Carenza:2019pxu} (see also~\cite{Carenza:2020cis}).
 Indeed, an excessive axion emission via nucleon-nucleon bremsstrahlung in the supernova core, would have shortened the observed supernova neutrino burst.
 However, due to the sparseness of the supernova neutrino data and the uncertainties in the SN modeling at late time, this bound should be taken \emph{cum grano salis}, and it is not redundant to investigate this region of the axion parameter space with other arguments.
-In this context, for models in which axions have a non negligible coupling with the electrons, like the Dine-Fischler-Srednicki-Zhitnisky (DFSZ) model~\cite{Dine:1981rt,Zhitnitsky:1980tq}, there are different constraints from different stellar systems (e.g. red giants) which exclude masses larger than 10 meV.
-On the other hand, in the case of hadronic axion models, most notably the Kim-Shifman-Vainshtein-Zakharov (KSVZ) axions~\cite{Kim:1979if,Shifman:1979if}, the strong astrophysical constraints on the axion electron coupling~\cite{Capozzi:2020cbu,Straniero:2020iyi} provide only a weak bound on the PQ constant, since the coupling to electrons is suppressed by loop effects.
+In this context, for models in which axions have a non negligible coupling with the electrons, like the DFSZ model~\cite{Dine:1981rt,Zhitnitsky:1980tq}, there are different constraints from different stellar systems (e.g. red giants) which might even exclude masses larger than 10 meV in specific realizations of the model (see Fig.~12 of Ref.~\cite{DiLuzio:2020wdo}).
+On the other hand, in the case of hadronic axion models, most notably the KSVZ axions~\cite{Kim:1979if,Shifman:1979if}, the strong astrophysical constraints on the axion electron coupling~\cite{Capozzi:2020cbu,Straniero:2020iyi} provide only a weak bound on the PQ constant, since the coupling to electrons is suppressed by loop effects.
 Therefore, one has to rely on the weaker horizontal branch bound~\cite{Ayala:2014pea,Straniero:2015nvc}, $ g_{a\gamma}\lesssim 0.65\times 10^{-10} $~GeV$ ^{-1} $, which translates into $ f_a\geq 1.8 \,C_{\gamma}\times 10^{7}$~GeV (i.e., $m_a \le 0.32 \,C_\gamma^{-1}$~eV), where $ C_{\gamma} $ is a model dependent constant.
 In this context, models have been proposed where $C_{\gamma}$ is very small, relaxing the axion mass bound~\cite{Kaplan:1985dv}.

-In the following we will focus on hadronic axions.\footnote {See~\cite{Ferreira:2020bpb} for a recent work on cosmological mass bounds for DFSZ axions.} Since these do not couple to charged leptons, their main thermalization process is given by the interactions with pions~\cite{Hannestad:2005df}
+In the following we will focus on hadronic axions.
+Since these do not couple to charged leptons, their main thermalization process is given by the interactions with pions~\cite{Hannestad:2005df}

 where the axion-pion interaction at the leading order based on effective field theory is described by the Lagrangian~\cite{DiVecchia:1980yfw,Georgi:1986df,Chang:1993gm,DiLuzio:2021vjd} (see also~\cite{DiLuzio:2020wdo})